 Dr Julie Blanchard-Emmerson

 Julie’s research specialisms are dress and embodied experience, the relationship between the materiality of fashion and cultural meaning, and issues of identity construction, gender and the aged body through clothes.
-Her interests span from media constructions of fashion to the every day experience of getting dressed.
-She is also interested in dress as memory objects and the display of familial or friendship relationships through clothing.
+Her interests span from media constructions of fashion to the everyday experience of getting dressed.

 Professional Membership, Affiliation and Consultancy

 - Fellowship of The Higher Education Academy (Awarded 2018)

 - Member of Fashion Marketing + Consumption Discourse Research Network

 - United Nations Principles for Responsible Management Education, UK chapter, Seed funding for the project ‘Do #blacklivesmatter in the education of fashion business students?’